Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-Looking for the best pumpkin muffin recipe?
-This moist, fluffy, and flavorful pumpkin muffin is sure to become your new favorite fall treat.
-With just 10 minutes of prep time, these easy pumpkin muffins are perfect for baking for busy mornings.
+Moist, fluffy, and flavorful easy pumpkin muffins are sure to become your new favorite fall treat.
+With just 10 minutes of prep, one bowl and no special equipment, this muffin recipe is perfect for busy mornings!

 Pumpkin muffin ingredients.